Dimeiza/BeatEditor_ForBoxVR/doc/manual.md

 ![](img/saveDialog.png)

 * After input file name(I recommend same file to original beat data), press 'store'.
-	* If you prepared backup beat data, you can update original file.
+	* If you prepared backup beat data, you can update original file directly.

 ### 6. Test your beat file.

 * If you replace original beat data to results of you edit, play BoxVR for test it.

-You may be necessary to repeat this procedure(1 to 6) as you likes.
+You may be necessary to repeat this procedure(1 to 6).

 ## techniques and knowledge for effective editing of BoxVR beat data